Skip to content

 Epidaurus Geography

-On the northeastern edge of the Peloponnese, the prefecture of Argolida includes the historical area of Epidaurus.
-It gets its name from the ancient Epidaurus theatre, which is 15 kilometres away from the settlement.
+Argolida’s prefecture includes Epidaurus’s historical area on the northeastern edge of the Peloponnese.
+The area gets its name from the ancient Epidaurus theatre, which is 15 kilometres away from the settlement.
 In ancient times, the community of Ancient Epidaurus functioned as a port.

-The drawback of these pine trees is that moths and bees and other obtrusive insects congregate there in large numbers.
+The drawback of these pine trees is that moths, bees, and other intrusive insects congregate in large numbers.
 The fruit trees in Epidaurus’ interior, especially lemon and orange trees, are also well-known.
 Argolida is renowned for its high-quality citrus tree production.
 The aroma of citrus trees when driving through the neighbourhood is incredible.

 Epidaurus